allen-cell-animated/timelapse-colorizer/docs/FAQ.md

 Files located on the internal filesystem (VAST) can be shared with other internal users.
 Users must be connected to the Allen Institute network to access them.

-1. If needed, rerun dataset conversion to output to a folder on the internal filesystem.
+1. If needed, rerun dataset conversion to output to a folder on the internal filesystem (e.g. `/allen/aics/...`).
 Your segmentations and/or images must also be on the filesystem or another network-accessible location.
 2. Copy the path to your dataset folder.
 3. Follow the steps below, using the path as the URL to your dataset folder.